jacobh/bikepacking-journal/content/rides/otways-west.md

 ### 30 - 47km Lavers Hill - Cobden Road

 After two hours of tracking along the Gellibrand I turned right, and started the ascent to Lavers Hill.
 After a couple of flat k's the road wound its way up to Lavers Hill at a gentle 3.7% average gradient.

-Initially the landscape was mostly pastoral, but as the elevation increased it morphed into a lush rainforest with tall trees and large ferns.
-Many creeks flowed under the road as it twisted through many gullies.
+Initially the landscape was pastoral, but as the elevation increased it morphed into a lush rainforest with tall trees and large ferns.
+Creeks flowed under the road as it twisted through many gullies.

 After climbing for a bit over an hour I popped out at Lavers Hill, a common cafe stop along the GOR.
 I fuelled up on a toastie, chips & a coke and filled up my bottles.